openware/barong/docs/migrations/2_6_migration.md

 API keys secrets where moved from Vault kv secret engine to transit engine.
 API keys secrets are encrypted/decrypted by Vault and stored encrypted in the main database, reducing the size of vault storage.

 ## Setting a unique an meaningful application name
-The application name is used as prefix of secrets stored in vault, it allows you to configure proper isolation using vault policies, see [Vault](../vault.md) documentation for more details about ACL configuration.
+The application name is used as prefix of secrets stored in vault, it allows you to configure proper isolation using vault policies, see [Vault](https://www.openware.com/sdk/docs/barong/vault.html) documentation for more details about ACL configuration.

-The configuration entry for the  application name is `barong_vault_app_name` (or the environment variable BARONG_VAULT_APP_NAME), see [Configuration](../configuration.md) for more details.
+The configuration entry for the  application name is `barong_vault_app_name` (or the environment variable BARONG_VAULT_APP_NAME), see [Barong Configuration](https://www.openware.com/sdk/docs/barong/configuration.html) for more details.

 ## Vault token for the migration
 To export and import the TOTP you need to use the vault root token or a token with the following policies.
 Replace *opendax* with your vault application name.

 ```
 # Read api keys
 path "secret/barong/api_key/*" {